 Queries involving travel, live events etc. have already been low during the pandemic.
 The algorithm update has further dipped the ranking of sites within this niche.

-Which Industries Were Affected the Most
+Which Industries Were Affected the Most by the Core Update

 A recent analysis across various industries and contributed by webmasters from multiple niches revealed that travel, real estate, health, pets and animals, and people and society have been affected the most.